Trying to calm an upset child can feel like trying to wrangle a tiger while doing a headstand. At least it was that for me.

 But here’s why I especially love these strategies to calm an upset child:

-THESE STRATEGIES GIVE KIDS THE TOOLS TO HANDLE DIFFICULT EMOTIONS
+THESE CALM DOWN STRATEGIES GIVE KIDS TOOLS THEY NEED

 So whether they are at a friend’s house or at school, they have the tools they need to calm themselves when they are feeling ALL the feelings.